 View of the city buildings and the Alps

-View of the church and the town hall
+View of the church and town hall

 One of the central streets of the city

-View of Hotel de la Poste
+View of the Hotel de la Poste

-Mountain road leading to Cortini d’Ampezzo
+Mountain road leading to Cortina d’Ampezzo

 View of the Dolomites